Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Ventricular tachycardia occupies a special place in arrhythmology, as it has a wide variability in clinical manifestations and, in some cases, a high probability of an unfavorable prognosis.
-Many ventricular tachycardias are associated with a high risk of ventricular fibrillation and, consequently, sudden cardiac death.
-Under ventricular tachycardias, a ventricular rhythm with a heart rate of 120-250 per minute is taken, consisting of three or more consecutive ventricular complexes.
-Ventricular complex, as a rule, wide, deformed, often reveal AV-dissociation, sometimes retrograde atrial activation with 1: 1.
-The most unfavorable course of ventricular tachycardia occurs in newborns, patients with the syndrome of prolonged Q-T interval, organic heart diseases.
-In the absence of organic pathology, the course of arrhythmia in most cases is long enough favorable, however, with prolonged retention of ventricular tachycardia in childhood, an increase in secondary hemodynamic disturbances in relation to arrhythmia is registered, which is associated with the development of circulatory insufficiency and a worsening of the prognosis.
+Ventricular tachycardia occupies a special place in arrhythmology, as it has a wide variability of clinical manifestations and in some cases - a high probability of an unfavorable prognosis.
+Many ventricular tachycardias are associated with a high risk of developing ventricular fibrillation and, consequently, sudden cardiac death.
+Ventricular tachycardia is a ventricular rhythm with a heart rate of 120-250 per minute, consisting of three or more consecutive ventricular complexes.
+The ventricular complex is usually wide, deformed, AV dissociation is often detected, sometimes retrograde activation of the atria with 1:1 conduction.
+The most unfavorable course of ventricular tachycardia occurs in newborns, patients with long QT syndrome, organic heart diseases.
+In the absence of organic pathology, the course of arrhythmia in most cases is favorable for a long time, however, with prolonged persistence of ventricular tachycardia in childhood, an increase in hemodynamic disorders secondary to arrhythmia is recorded, which is associated with the development of circulatory failure and a worsening prognosis.

 Epidemiology

 For the pediatric population, ventricular tachycardia is a relatively rare arrhythmia.
-Its prevalence in childhood is not studied.
-Among all arrhythmias in children, it is met with a frequency of up to 6%.
-Ventricular tachycardia correlates with CBT as 1:70.
+Its prevalence in childhood has not been studied.
+Among all arrhythmias in children, it occurs with a frequency of up to 6%.
+Ventricular tachycardia is related to SVT as 1:70.

 Causes of ventricular tachycardia

-In children, ventricular tachycardias are often caused by organic heart lesions: dilated cardiomyopathy, myocarditis, right ventricular arrhythmogenic dysplasia, cardiac tumors, ischemic lesions in patients with coronary artery abnormalities, anatomical causes after surgical correction of congenital heart defects.
-Among other causes of ventricular tachycardia may be pheochromocytoma, an overdose of cardiac glycosides and antiarrhythmic drugs.
-More than 70% of cases of ventricular tachycardia in children are regarded as idiopathic.
+In children, ventricular tachycardia is often caused by organic heart disease: dilated cardiomyopathy, myocarditis, arrhythmogenic right ventricular dysplasia, heart tumors, ischemic lesions in patients with coronary artery origin anomalies, anatomical causes after surgical correction of congenital heart defects.
+Other causes of ventricular tachycardia may include pheochromocytoma, overdose of cardiac glycosides and antiarrhythmic drugs.
+In more than 70% of cases, ventricular tachycardia in children is considered idiopathic.

 Symptoms of ventricular tachycardia

-The severity of clinical symptoms depends on the presence or absence of organic cardiac pathology, age, clinical variant of ventricular tachycardia, and the properties of the electrophysiological substrate of arrhythmia.
-In patients with organic heart lesions, tachycardia, as a rule, is accompanied by symptoms of circulatory insufficiency, children experience irregularities in the heart (non-paroxysmal ventricular tachycardia).
-Paroxysmal ventricular tachycardia is accompanied by palpitations, the appearance of discomfort in the chest, often weakness, dizziness, a sense of fear, with a prolonged seizure develop symptoms of circulatory insufficiency.
+The severity of clinical symptoms depends on the presence or absence of organic heart disease, age, clinical variant of ventricular tachycardia and properties of the electrophysiological substrate of arrhythmia.
+In patients with organic heart disease, tachycardia is usually accompanied by symptoms of circulatory failure; children feel interruptions in the heart area (non-paroxysmal ventricular tachycardia).
+Paroxysmal ventricular tachycardia is accompanied by sensations of heartbeats, discomfort in the chest, often weakness, dizziness, a feeling of fear; with a prolonged attack, symptoms of circulatory failure develop.
 In some cases, the attack is accompanied by loss of consciousness.
-Newborns often demonstrate tachypnea, dyspnea, pallor or cyanosis of the skin, lethargy, weakness, enlargement of the liver and edema.
-Older children suffering from idiopathic non-paroxysmal ventricular tachycardia often do not experience symptoms or, despite having a non-paroxysmal stable ventricular tachycardia, have minimal clinical manifestations.
-In families of children with life-threatening arrhythmias, a high incidence of sudden death occurred in young (up to 40 years) age.
+Newborns often demonstrate tachypnea, shortness of breath, pallor or cyanosis of the skin, lethargy, weakness, enlarged liver and edema.
+Older children with idiopathic nonparoxysmal ventricular tachycardia are often asymptomatic or have minimal clinical manifestations despite the presence of nonparoxysmal sustained ventricular tachycardia.
+A high incidence of sudden death at a young age (under 40 years) has been reported in families of children with life-threatening arrhythmias.

 Where does it hurt?